SUYASHHAGARWAL/RealTime_ChatApp/README.md

 # RealTime_ChatApp

 A simple yet efficient real-time chat application built using Node.js and Socket.IO.
+This is the user side of the application.
 The application allows users to join chatrooms, interact with other participants, and leave the room while maintaining a seamless and interactive experience.

 Features: